 Try our courses for free

-Hi Doudouk, it's kind of normal to lose precision as we go deeper, everything tightens and narrows. :)
+Hi Doudouk, it’s quite normal to lose some precision as you go deeper, everything gets tighter and more constricted. :)

-But that's very good, you performed the exercise well!
+But it’s very good, you executed the exercise well!

 Salut Doudouk, c'est un peu normal de perdre en précision plus on avance en profondeur, tout se resserre et se rétrécit. :)